cockroachdb/docs/v21.2/restore.md

 ## Known limitations

 * {% include {{ page.version.version }}/known-limitations/restore-aost.md %} [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/53044)
 * To successfully [restore a table into a multi-region database](#restoring-to-multi-region-databases), it is necessary for the order and regions to match between the source and destination database.
+See the [Known Limitations](known-limitations.html#using-restore-with-multi-region-table-localities) page for detail on ordering and matching regions.
 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/71071)
 * {% include {{ page.version.version }}/known-limitations/rbr-restore-no-support.md %}
 * {% include {{ page.version.version }}/known-limitations/restore-tables-non-multi-reg.md %}